KhronosGroup/Vulkan-Hpp/README.md

 // initialize the vk::InstanceCreateInfo
 vk::InstanceCreateInfo instanceCreateInfo({}, &applicationInfo);
 ```

 Note, that the designator order needs to match the declaration order.
 Note as well, that now you can explicitly set the `sType` member of vk-structures.
 This is neither neccessary (as they are correctly initialized by default) nor recommended.

 ### Passing Arrays to Functions using ArrayProxy

 The Vulkan API has several places which require (count, pointer) as two function arguments and C++ has a few containers which map perfectly to this pair.
-To simplify development the Vulkan-Hpp bindings have replaced those argument pairs with the `ArrayProxy` class template which accepts empty arrays and a single value as well as STL containers `std::initializer_list`, `std::array` and `std::vector` as argument for construction.
+To simplify development the Vulkan-Hpp bindings have replaced those argument pairs with the `vk::ArrayProxy` class template which accepts empty arrays and a single value as well as STL containers `std::initializer_list`, `std::array` and `std::vector` as argument for construction.
 This way a single generated Vulkan version can accept a variety of inputs without having the combinatoric explosion which would occur when creating a function for each container type.

-Here are some code samples on how to use the `ArrayProxy`:
+Here are some code samples on how to use the `vk::ArrayProxy`:

 ```c++
 vk::CommandBuffer c;